gordey777/wp-transport/wordpress/wp-content/plugins/query-monitor/readme.txt

 Contributors: johnbillion
 Tags: ajax, debug, debug-bar, debugging, development, developer, performance, profiler, profiling, queries, query monitor, rest-api
 Requires at least: 3.7
-Tested up to: 4.8
+Tested up to: 4.9
-Stable tag: 2.14.0
+Stable tag: 3.0.0
 License: GPLv2 or later

-View debugging and performance information on database queries, hooks, conditionals, HTTP requests, redirects and more.
+Query Monitor is the Developer Tools panel for WordPress.

 == Description ==

-Query Monitor is a debugging plugin for anyone developing with WordPress.
-It has some advanced features not available in other debugging plugins, including debugging of AJAX calls, REST API requests, redirects, and the ability to narrow down its output by plugin or theme.
+Query Monitor is the Developer Tools panel for WordPress.
+It includes some advanced features not available in other debugging plugins, including Ajax and REST API debugging, and the ability to narrow down its output by plugin or theme.

+Query Monitor focuses heavily on presenting its information in a useful manner.
+It adds an admin toolbar menu showing an overview of the current page, with complete data shown in a panel once you select an item.

 For complete information, please see [Query Monitor's GitHub repo](https://github.com/johnbillion/query-monitor).

-Here's an overview of what's shown:
+Here's an overview of some of what's shown:

 = Database Queries =

  * Shows all database queries performed on the current request
- * Shows affected rows and time for all queries
  * Shows notifications for slow queries, duplicate queries, and queries with errors
  * Filter queries by query type (`SELECT`, `UPDATE`, `DELETE`, etc)
  * Filter queries by component (WordPress core, Plugin X, Plugin Y, theme)